-I would like to thank all my colleagues in Pervasive Interaction Technology (PIT) Lab for their support and valuable input at various stages of my research.
+I would like to thank all my colleagues in Pervasive Interaction Technology (PIT) Lab for their valuable input at various stages of my PhD.
+Thank you Steven Houben for being my iCareNet buddy, for debates, dinners, rides to the airport, general help, and friendship.
+Also I thank Steven Juris, Morten Esbensen, Paolo Tell, Mads Frost, and Sebastian Büttrich for their help through this entire process.
 A special thanks to Diako Mardanbegi for his amazing support and collaboration in gaze-based interaction during my research.

-I am also Thankful for the support I received from Ulrik Kaehler Olesen from the Department of Traumatology and Orthopedic Surgery at the Rigshospitalet, Copenhagen.
+I am also thankful for the support that I received from Ulrik Kähler Olesen from the Department of Traumatology and Orthopedic Surgery at the Rigshospitalet, Copenhagen.